MerrimanLab/merrimanlab.github.io/content/quickref/new_lab_member.md

 - R and RStudio
   - make sure gets updated

+This post about [Config files](https://merrimanlab.github.io/post/config-files/) is extremely useful for reference in setting things up to be easier.

 Very useful introduction courses to get some base level skills that are needed